WHO fears complacency as progress against malaria stalls

 “We want (this to be) a wake-up call to the malaria community,” he told reporters on a teleconference.
 “We are not on track, and we need to get back on track.”

-Overall funding for malaria has leveled off since 2010.
+Overall funding for malaria has levelled off since 2010.
 In 2016, an estimated $2.7 billion was invested in malaria control and elimination efforts globally.
-In 2015, funding totaled $2.9 billion - almost the same as in 2010.
+In 2015, funding totalled $2.9 billion - almost the same as in 2010.

-The WHO says a minimum annual investment of $6.5 billion is needed by 2020 to meet targets on controlling malaria by 2030.

 Noor said that alongside stagnating funding, the report found “equally concerning” gaps in access to and use of vital malaria prevention, diagnostic and treatment tools such as bed nets, indoor spraying and primary healthcare.